danbee/cv/source/sections/_profile.markdown

 His attention to detail and the fact that he works "at his best" when alongside others makes him an ideal member for any team.
 Eager to learn new techniques and technologies, Dan loves working on interesting projects and strives for simple, elegant and maintainable code.

-Over the past few years, Dan has become proficient in Scrum, and has been seeking professional development opportunities to achieve Scrum Master status.
+Since starting at thoughtbot London in 2012, Dan has become proficient in Scrum, and has been seeking professional development opportunities to achieve Scrum Master status.